Autism Spectrum Disorder Children's Wisconsin Center for Child Development

 Some children also benefit from medication to manage co-occurring symptoms.
 Talk to your child’s primary care provider if you have questions about these options.

 A new diagnosis of autism can feel overwhelming, but there is a vibrant local community of support.
-The Autism Society of Southeastern Wisconsin is a great place to start — it offers a wealth of resources for every stage of your journey.
+Autism United of Wisconsin is a great place to start — it offers a wealth of resources for every stage of your journey.

 Children's Wisconsin specialty care providers have advanced training and expertise in many areas of pediatric medical care, including allergies, dental, dermatology, ENT, gastroenterology, neonatology, surgery and more.